 But you get the idea.

-I am also going to re-paint the MDF and molding once this wall is settled.
+I am also going to re-paint the MDF and molding once this wall settles.

 Here it is all finished:

 The mirror on the opposite wall is our old bathroom mirror if you can believe it.
 The cool black artwork is from The Container Store, $9.99 for all four panels.

 I love how this little reading corner turned out.